lagom/lagom.github.io/src/blog/lagom-1-4-10.md

 - Updates Play to [2.6.21](https://blog.playframework.com/play-2-6-21-released//) with some minor improvements.
 This upgrade transitively upgrades Akka and Akka HTTP.
 Make sure you review Play's announcement for details.

+If you are a user of [Lightbend Orchestration](https://developer.lightbend.com/docs/lightbend-orchestration/current/setup/project-setup.html) you will have to upgrade your dependency of the `sbt-reactive-app` plugin to `1.6.1`.

 See GitHub for the [full list of commits](https://github.com/lagom/lagom/compare/1.4.9...1.4.10) and the issues and pull requests assigned to the [1.4.10 milestone](https://github.com/lagom/lagom/milestone/41?closed=1).

 ## Updating a Lagom project to version 1.4.9